 The good news is that the problem can easily be fixed by either a mold pro or a handy homeowner before any symptoms from black mold exposure appear.

-Removing Black Mold on Drywall
+Remove Black Mold From Sheetrock and Drywall

 Made up of gypsum (a white, powdery mineral) encased in two layers of soft paper, black mold feeds on the paper as a food source.

-Also, drywall soaks up water like a sponge, stays wet for long periods of time, and is difficult to properly dry out.
+Drywall also soaks up water like a sponge, stays wet for long periods of time, and is difficult to properly dry.
 When drywall gets wet, mold usually grows on both sides of the drywall – the side you can see, and the backside that’s behind the wall that you can’t see.

 Outside of a surface mold from humidity scenario, the best strategy for removing black mold from drywall is simply to cut out the impacted drywall and replace it with new.
 Don’t waste your time trying to clean it.
 It’s best to (carefully) cut it out, bag it up, and throw it away.